- Degree Programs

-Applications will be due at the end of the first week of April each year (in 2013, this date is Friday, April 5). and will consist of the following items combined into in a single pdf file with the filename [applicant last name_GLA-Scholarship_year].
+Applications will be due at the end of the first week of April each year (deadline has been extended for 2014 - Appplications are due by April 15). and will consist of the following items combined into in a single pdf file with the filename [applicant last name_GLA-Scholarship_year].
 For example, an applicant in 2013 named Maria Garcia would submit a file named Garcia_GLA-Scholarship_2013.pdf which would include the following items:

 1) copy of student transcript

 3) a brief proposal (2 pages or less) outlining the research project or internship the student plans to undertake with the support of the scholarship funds.